-It was where Henderson's father lived until he died in the mid-1980s.
+It was where Henderson's father, Mose Henderson, lived until he died in the mid-1980s.
 And in 2012, Henderson found it empty, abandoned, and in distress - just like tens of thousands of other houses in Detroit.

-Henderson's determination to find solutions to those issues - solutions designed to make life better for the people who live in Detroit's most challenged neighborhoods - led him to create The Tuxedo Project.
+Henderson's determination to find solutions to the city's complex issues - solutions designed to make life better for the people who live in Detroit's most challenged neighborhoods - led him to create The Tuxedo Project.

-The Tuxedo Project will also improve the other blighted properties on the block - 13 of the roughly 30 properties are distressed - in cooperation with the neighbors who live there, and who want and deserve better.
-And it will expand its efforts beyond the 7100 block of Tuxedo, to neighboring blocks and streets, leveraging positive momentum far and wide from the door of 7124 Tuxedo.
-A group of Henderson's classmates from University of Detroit Jesuit High School and Academy have come together to create a tax-exempt non-profit to make it all happen.
+The Tuxedo Project will also improve the other blighted properties on the block - 17 of the roughly 40 properties are distressed - in cooperation with the neighbors who live there, and who want and deserve better.

 FROM ONE, TO MANY

 In its first year-and-a-half, the project raised more than $340,000 in direct and in-kind contributions.